-7. Notify the person selected from the Faculty Panel list and the two persons selected from the FGC list of their appointment to the Hearing Panel and select one of the two members drawn from the FGC to serve as chair of the Hearing Panel.
+7. Notify the person selected from the Faculty Panel list and the two persons selected from the FGC list (including any alternate or temporary members) of their appointment to the Hearing Panel and select one of the two members drawn from the FGC to serve as chair of the Hearing Panel.
 Provide each member with a copy of the statement of grievance and the formal reply by the respondent to the statement of grievance.
 Concurrently, notify the grievant and the respondent of the composition of the Hearing Panel and the designation of its chair.

 VII.
 Formal Hearing Procedure

 A. The chair of the Hearing Panel shall be responsible for conducting the Hearing in conformance with this Faculty Grievance Policy.
 The chair shall have the authority to allocate hearing responsibilities to the members of the Hearing Panel, decide questions of relevance of evidence, and to seek counsel from the chair of the FGC, the Office of General Counsel, and the Office of Provost on any matter pertaining to the grievance.

 B. The Panel chair shall within ten working days of the notifications of the grievant and the respondent specified above in section VI.(F)(7) convene an organizational meeting of the Hearing Panel to receive procedural training by the Chair of the FGC.
 A member of the Office of General Counsel may also train and advise the Hearing Panel.